The Return of a Classic?

 Fortunately, there are very good alternatives.
 Used Nikon flashes (SB-24, -25, -26 and -80 in particular) are great value models from which to choose.
 Unlike the new crap versions of the once-venerable 285's, they are well made.

 But there are great new alternatives, too.
 Deserving special consideration is the LumoPro LP160 (much more info here) which has full manual control, a killer slaves and syncs four different ways.
 (Hot shoe, slave, standard PC and miniphone jacks.)

 Plus, it has an unheard of two-year warranty.
-So unlike the new 285, there is no risk involved.
+So unlike the new 285/KF36, there is little to no risk involved.